nasa-gibs/onearth/doc/troubleshooting.md

 ```

 #### Suggestion:
 Make sure wmts.cgi is in the directory specified in httpd.conf.
 If using a subdirectory below DocumentRoot, then be sure that that subdirectory is specified in the WMTS Directory block.
 Make sure Apache has permission to access those directories.
+Check SELinux restrictions.

 ### Problem: "Bad or null KML" message in Google Earth client.